Shubham28112006/Finance-Management/README.md

 # 💰 Finance Management System

-A full-stack **Finance Management System** developed using **Spring Boot, Java, HTML, CSS, JavaScript, Thymeleaf, and MySQL (XAMPP)**.
+A full-stack **Finance Management System** developed using **Spring Boot, Java, HTML, CSS,Thymeleaf, and MySQL (XAMPP)**.
 The application helps users efficiently manage their personal finances by tracking income, expenses, and generating financial reports through a secure and user-friendly dashboard.

 ---